 But What about the Problem of Bias?

-One possible concern people might express over the notion of Basic Presidential Competence is that people are naturally biased and, therefore, everyone tends to believe that their candidate possesses Basic Presidential Competence, while the other one lacks it.
+One possible concern people might express over the notion of Basic Presidential Competence is that people are naturally biased.
+And, therefore, everyone tends to believe that their candidate possesses Basic Presidential Competence.

 Bias is certainly something to be aware of, and we all tend to possess it.
-It is important to note, however, that remaining blinded by bias is not an inevitability.
+It is important to note, however, that bias is not inevitable.
 There are thinking habits one can learn to overcome the natural biases we possess.

 For the sake of this post, I would like to recommend an exercise that you can do to help you overcome bias and consider whether your preferred candidate possesses Basic Presidential Competence.